-In the wake of the atrocity in Manchester last week, it seemed like the best thing to do was to escape to the countryside.
+In the wake of the atrocity in Manchester, it seemed like the best thing to do was to escape to the countryside.
 As the mister lives in the vicinity of the terrorist attacks, it all of a sudden felt so close to home.
 Before I continue I would like to express my deepest condolences to the families and friends of the victims and to the emergency services for sheer bravery in the face of danger.
-Sadly, I’m writing this blog as the news of yet another attack on our country has arose, this time at the London Bridge.
+Sadly, as I wrote this blog I heard the news of yet another attack on our country has arose, this time at the London Bridge.
 There are no words that anyone can say to take the sadness away or turn back time but I hope the stories of kindness, bravery and humanity from the majority of the United Kingdom will shed some light in the darkness we are currently faced with.

 We had planned to tackle Pen-y-fan Mountain which has the highest peak in South Wales.
 We parked up at Pont-ar-daf car park and set off in the bleak weather with the knowledge that it would ‘brighten up’ as 3 weather forecasts promised.
 Unfortunately this was not the case, the rain did not stop and the winds picked up.
 We saw people under-dressed for hiking turn round and head back as they realised it was not going to be a leisurely stroll – but we ploughed on.
 We intended to do the circular route or Corn Du then Pen-y-fan.
 We reached the peak of Corn-du then scrambled up a rock face to the top of Pen-y-fan.
 I would love to say it was incredible views from the top but we couldn’t see a thing – just grey clouds.